Siamak-salimy/R-programming/README.md

 # R-programming
-R programming language, initially created by Ross Ihaka and Robert Gentleman in 1993, is a versatile, open-source tool for data professionals.
-It excels in statistical analysis, data visualization, and machine learning.
+R programming language, initially created by Ross Ihaka and Robert Gentleman in 1993, is a versatile, open-source tool for data professionals.</br> It excels in statistical analysis, data visualization, and machine learning.
 R's popularity stems from its vast libraries, adaptability, and user-friendly syntax.
 It has made significant inroads in industries like finance, healthcare, and social sciences, enabling professionals to effectively process, analyze, and derive insights from complex datasets.
 Designed by: Ross Ihaka and Robert Gentleman
 Developer: R Core Team
 Filename extensions: :.r.rdata.rhistory.rds.rda;